seek4science/seek-documentation/tech/other-distributions.md

 found under the menu *Edit*, *Profile Preferences* and then under the tab *Title and Command*.

-## Installing SEEK for Mac OS
+## Installing SEEK for macOS

-*Though you can run Seek on Mac OS, you might encounter random issues and need to do several adaptations, some listed below.
-Some versions of several Ruby Gems are not fully functional or cannot be installed on Mac OS.
+*Though you can run Seek on macOS, you might encounter random issues and need to do several adaptations, some listed below.
+Some versions of several Ruby Gems are not fully functional or cannot be installed on macOS.
 It is thus strongly recommended to install Seek in a virtual machine, preferably running Ubuntu.*

 ### Catalina